 - Article, Takings and Extortion, 68 Florida L. Rev. 323 (2016) (reprinted in 2017 Zoning and Planning Law Handbook).

-- Essays, Federal Implementation Plans and the Clean Power Plan, found at http://blogs.law.columbia.edu/climatechange/ (2015).
+- Essay, Federal Implementation Plans and the Clean Power Plan, found at http://blogs.law.columbia.edu/climatechange/(2015).

 - Article, The Contract Transformation in Land Use Regulation,” 63 Stanford L. Rev. 591 (2011).

 - Short Article, “The Year in Review: Ten Environmental and Land Use Cases From 2010,” California Environmental Law Reporter (Feb.
-2011) (latest in Professor Selmi's series of “Year in Review” articles published annually since the inception of the Reporter in 1991)
+2011) (latest in Professor Selmi's series of “Year in Review” articles published annually since 1991)

 - Article, “Themes in the Evolution of the State Environmental Policy Acts,” 38 Urban Lawyer 947 (2006)